lokesh182/Heart-Disease-Prediction/README.md

 ## Results 📈

-The model achieves the following performance metrics:
+The model achieves the following accuracy:

-- Accuracy: 85%
-- Precision: 87%
-- Recall: 83%
-- F1 Score: 85%
+Random Forest:98%

 ## Contributing 🤝